What are steel-cut oats?

 Want more warming oat-based recipes?

-If you’d like more warming oat-based breakfast recipes, you may like my recipe for Baked Oatmeal 4 Ways.
+If you’d like more warming oat-based breakfast recipes, you may like my Baked Oatmeal 4 Ways recipe.
 I’ve got four variations for apple cinnamon, chocolate peanut butter, berry and carrot cake baked oatmeal.

 You’ll never get bored of oatmeal for breakfast with these variations!